academie-de-espee/earl-marshal/training/rapier-marshal.md

 ### How to Inspect
 * Remember, inspections are pass/fail first.
 Ensure that the fighter knows that they have passed or failed, and provide the reason for any failure.
 A fighter should be given the opportunity to remedy the failure and return to the marshal who failed the item for re-inspection.
 * If you wish to provide an opinion on an item, such as one that may be legal, but close to failure, be clear in your language so that the fighter understands that the information that you are offering is your opinion, not a requirement.
-* Conduct the inspection in the same order every time—this will help you avoid making errors
+* Conduct the inspection in the same order every time as this will help you avoid making errors
     * Have you signed in with the MOL?
     * Are you wearing groin protection as required?
     * Has your armor passed a punch test in the last 2 years?